M-jerez/any-generator/README.md

 1. A file-tree is generated using only the files that mathc the `files` pattern.
 The `src` directory is used as root of the file-tree.
 2. All file names that match the `replace_name` pattern are renamed using the `<new_name>` argument from the anygen command.
-3. Check that the resulting file names does not conflict wiht existing files, if a file already exists the command is aborted.
+3. Check the resulting file names so dont conflict wiht existing files, if a file already exists the command is aborted.
 4. All files are parsed and the strings that match the `replace_name` pattern are replaced using the `<new_name>` argument from the anygen command.
 5. Execute all extra transforms especified in the `transforms` object.
 6. All new files are moved to the `dest` directory.